Leemo94/ChaosDAO_docs/governance/ChaosDAOInternalProposals.md

 # Internal ChaosDAO Governance Procedures

 ## How to Propose?
 Generally, proposals often need some initial discussion to clarify specific proposal parameters.
-In those cases, DAOists should first introduce proposal topics in a new #daist-forum discussion thread.
+In those cases, DAOists should first introduce proposal topics in a new #int-gov-discussion thread.
 Some quick single-parameter votes can be held, even including multiple options for people to vote between.
 That provides insight into what exactly the proposal should include.

-Once the details of a proposal are finalized, a DAOist should make a new post in the #proposals forum with only a single up/down vote (like for on-chain referenda).
+Once the details of a proposal are finalized, a DAOist should make a new post in the #int-gov-proposals forum with only a single up/down vote (like for on-chain referenda).

 ## How to Vote
 Voters use emojis (usually thumbs up/down) to vote on a proposal.